|

 place could well be based on circumstances which will not change over a given

-period of time (such as the specific circumstances of the applicant,
+period of time (such as the specific circumstances of the applicant, including

-situation), making it possible for the person to be deemed an immigration
+possible for the person to be deemed an immigration risk.
+It is possible,

-risk.
-It is possible, therefore, that the next Schengen consulate which
+therefore, that the next Schengen consulate which receives an application from

-receives an application from the person in question will draw the same
+the person in question will draw the same conclusions as the first one, that

-conclusions as the first one, that is, that the visa should be refused.
+is, that the visa should be refused.

 |